FoxCloudera/jumpboxMaster/README.md

 ## Notes:
 *  This has currently only been developed to run on AWS.
-*  This was build and testing running Docker Version: 19.03.1
+*  This was built and tested on Docker Version: 19.03.1

 ##  Docker Setup steps:
 ```